(Original post published April 22, 2022)

 The report uses the second-lowest-cost silver premium for a 40-year-old in each rating region to calculate the state average benchmark premiums.
-From 2019 to 2022, Arkansas saw an average annual decrease of 6.2% in benchmark premiums, compared to the national average decrease of 2.2%.
+From 2019 to 2023, Arkansas saw an average annual increase of 9.5% in benchmark premiums, compared to the national average decrease of 3.2%.

 Average individual marketplace premium prices in Arkansas are particularly low compared to other states.
-Arkansas’s average benchmark premium of $382 in 2022 is lower than the benchmark premiums in all surrounding states (Louisiana, Missouri, Mississippi, Tennessee, Texas, and Oklahoma).
+Arkansas’s average benchmark premium of $416 in 2023 is lower than the benchmark premiums in all surrounding states (Louisiana, Missouri, Mississippi, Tennessee, Texas, and Oklahoma).
 We have previously blogged on Arkansas’s lower marketplace premium rates compared to surrounding states in our Data Watch series.

 A separate analysis by the Kaiser Family Foundation, which reports a weighted average of benchmark premiums across all counties in a state, also found that the average benchmark premium in Arkansas was lower than the average benchmark premiums in all surrounding states.

 Like individual marketplace premiums, employer-based health insurance premiums in Arkansas have increased.
 Between 2011 and 2021, individuals in small firms experienced a 59% increase and individuals in medium-to-large firms experienced a 42% increase.
 For information about average annual premiums for employer-sponsored health plans in Arkansas and surrounding states, see our infographic.